What can I do if my company drops my insurance before the new Marketplace opens?

 Can I get on a government plan if I lose health insurance at work?

-Yes.
+Yes, if you qualify.
 Government programs include:

 Medicaid.
 You can get insurance through Medicaid if you have a low income or you're disabled.
 The rules vary by state.